Avoidant Personality Disorder

 Avoidant personality disorder treatments

 Treating AVPD can be challenging, as personality disorders often involve deeply ingrained behaviors and beliefs.
 However, those with this condition often want to make changes, as their difficulty with social situations may cause significant distress.
-Many avoidant personality disorder patients find that the desire to develop relationships is a significant motivator to endure the short-term discomfort of treatment for long-term benefits.
+Many people with avoidant personality disorder find that the desire to develop relationships is a significant motivator to endure the short-term discomfort of treatment for long-term benefits.
 Therapy is often most effective when patients have support from friends and family members.

 As with many mental health conditions, psychotherapy or talk therapy may be the primary treatment for this condition.
 Clients might supplement therapy with medications.
 However, consult a doctor before starting, changing, or stopping medication for any reason.
 Below are a few of the most common types of treatments for AVPD.